moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 They make it easy for humans to perform changes safely or spend less effort on repetitive tasks, and LLMs would benefit from it too!

-The more we'd invest in such tools, the more we'd be able to invest in complex tasks that require our unique thinking.
+The more we'd invest in such tools, the more we'd be able to leverage humans and LLMs in complex tasks that require unique thinking.

 ### Leverage previous knowledge

-Humans have accumulated knowledge over the years, and so did LLMs that are already pre-trained on some huge dataset.
+Humans have accumulated knowledge over the years, and so have LLMs that are already pre-trained on some huge dataset.

-We should be able to leverage that!
+We should be able to leverage it!

 If the context required to solve a task is already known, the less effort we'd need to invest in order to provide it somehow.